MicrosoftDocs/bing-docs/bing-docs/bing-news-search/quickstarts/rest/ruby.md

 ---
-title: "Quickstart: Perform a news search with Node.js - Bing News Search REST API"
+title: "Quickstart: Perform a news search with Ruby and the Bing News Search REST API"
 titleSuffix: Bing Search Services
-description: Use this quickstart to send a request to the Bing News Search REST API using Node.js, and receive a JSON response.
+description: Use this quickstart to send a request to the Bing News Search REST API using Ruby, and receive a JSON response.
 services: bing-search-services
 author: swhite-msft
 manager: ehansen

 ms.service: bing-search-services
 ms.subservice: bing-news-search
 ms.topic: quickstart